theapache64/cyclone/README.md

 ## Story 🌲

 I was just wondering would it be possible to write CLI apps like we write Android apps.
 By using the same structure, tools, and the APIs.

 I started the project by cloning `LiveData` API structure.
 I made sure that it works as expected.
 After that I cloned API structures of  `ViewModel, Activity, Application, Context and Intent`.
 (I didn't fully clone the component, but the minimum version to write a simple CLI app)

 (By this time, you might have got why I named the project cy**clone** 😋)

 ## Example 🔬

+### How to run the example ?

+- Run the main method
+- Give any username and password (length should be > 0)

 ### Structure 📂

 The example project contains 2 modules, Core and Example.
 Core module contains the cloned classes (library), and the Example module contains an example using the cloned classes.

 The Example is a TODO app.
 It has below given features.

 - Log In
 - Todo Listing

 ### Built With 🛠️